4000, Eligibility and Fees

 • at least two pay periods that accurately represent their earnings dated within the 60 days before the application processing date; or

-The pay periods must accurately reflect the individual’s usual and customary earnings.
+The pay periods must accurately reflect the applicant’s usual and customary earnings.
 Proof may include, but is not limited to:

 • copy or copies of the most recent paycheck(s) stub or monthly earning statement(s);